LOD-Onderwijsregistratie/LOD2XMI/source/xslt/readME.md

 *Notes:*
 1. RDF doesn't have bidirectional relationships.
 One would need two inversed properties.
 That is not within the present scope.
 So the multiplicity for the target is undetermined.
-2. All attributes have a domain defined by a rich datatype.
-3. Rich datatypes (including enumerations) are a specialisation of a core datatype.
+2. Rich datatypes (including enumerations) are a specialisation of a core datatype.
 This XSLT casts the rdf/xml to the selection by the Dutch government based GAB-project.
-4. Elements have a special tagged value called 'rdfType' with a (resolvable) uri that referes to the original datatype
+3. Elements have a special tagged value called 'rdfType' with a (resolvable) uri that referes to the original datatype

 * rdf2xml-mim-v01.xslt (next)